You are about to build a mobile application, but still doubt which app framework you will be using. If that is so, read on!

 From performance standpoint

-To measure which framework is more performant, let’s first see how they work.
+To measure which framework is more performant, let’s first see how it works.
 To adapt to the native environment, React Native has to use the so-called bridge to convert the original code to the native code.
 Flutter, on the other hand, solves everything on its own.
 Moreover, Flutter is compilable to native code, which results in faster and smoother performance.

 From a developer standpoint